spech66/bootstrap-bp-hugo-theme/README.md

-# bootstrap-best-practices-hugo-theme
+# Bootstrap-BP hugo theme

-Bootstrap based Hugo theme which provides out of the box best practices like performance and SEO readiness.
+[Bootstrap v4](https://getbootstrap.com/) based Hugo theme which provides out of the box best practices like performance and SEO readiness.
 Featured images will be resized automatically.
 This is based on the [Hugo docs](https://gohugo.io/templates/homepage/), [hugo-best-practices](https://github.com/spech66/hugo-best-practices), [Front-End Checklist](https://github.com/thedaviddias/Front-End-Checklist) and the [Front-End Performance Checklist](https://github.com/thedaviddias/Front-End-Performance-Checklist).

 ## Install the theme